Local Travel Experts

 “Figueres is a charming town in northern Catalonia, with a rich cultural heritage and a vibrant arts scene that attracts visitors from all over the world.”

-Lonely Planet
+— Lonely Planet

-Afterwards you will have some spare time for shopping, a coffee break or just to wander around the picturesque old town on your own.
+Afterward you will have some spare time for shopping, a coffee break or just to wander around the picturesque old town on your own.

-Another half an hour on the bus and we will reach Figueres, the home and work place of world famous surrealist, painter and sculptor Salvador Dali.
+Another half an hour on the bus and we will reach Figueres, the home and workplace of world-famous surrealist, painter, and sculptor Salvador Dali.

-We will get in touch with his fascinating world and visit the Theatre-Museum of Dali.
+We will get in touch with his fascinating world and visit the Theatre Museum of Dali.
 Almost completely created by Dalí himself, it is undoubtedly the best and largest collection of surrealism in the world.
-He wanted visitors to see his massive collection as a whole work, and for this reason he refused to have his works placed in any order.
-Step in and get lost in this surrealistic world of fantasy mixed with architecture, paintings and sculptures.
+He wanted visitors to see his massive collection as a whole work, and for this reason, he refused to have his works placed in any order.
+Step in and get lost in this surrealistic world of fantasy mixed with architecture, paintings, and sculptures.

-After this exciting day the bus will bring you back to the hotel around 18.00hrs.
+After this exciting day, the bus will bring you back to the hotel around 18.00hrs.
 If you wish, we can arrange an optional Flamenco show with or without dinner in the evening.

 Day 4

-Like the days before, enjoy the breakfast buffet in the hotel before we will leave to visit the mystical mountain of Montserrat, Catatonia’s most sacred place.
+Like the days before, enjoy the breakfast buffet in the hotel before we leave to visit the mystical mountain of Montserrat, Catatonia’s most sacred place.

 For those who want to go a bit further, we will have some free time for a short hike to one of the chapels spread all over the mountain or for a ride with the cable car to the top for awesome views from the Mediterranean Sea to the Pyrenees.